nahumsa/brewery-data-lake/README.md

 - `brewery_type` must have the values `'taproom', 'micro', 'contract', 'location', 'planning', 'bar', 'regional', 'large', 'beergarden', 'brewpub', 'proprietor', 'closed', 'nano'`.
-- `website_url` must be a properly formatted URL, which starts with `http://`, or null.
 - `id` must be unique for all values.

 #### Aggregating data and loading to the Gold layer